cpass-bizops/forecast-readme/README.md

 ## Access

 The full model and code live in a private repository.
-Comment FORECAST on my LinkedIn post and I will send you access.
+Message me on LinkedIn and I will send you access.

 ---